|

 (By George T. Burroughs, Jr.)

-a Winding in front of me and a little further on I met "An Old Pal O' Mine."
+Long Trail a Winding in front of me and a little further on I met "An Old

-told me they had just come from "My Old Kentucky Home," where they had
+Thine Eyes."
+They told me they had just come from "My Old Kentucky Home,"

 From George III?